pawurb/Locker/README.md

   SmartHoldETH.new(
-    oracleAddress, // [address] Address of the price feed oracle contract (see below) lockForDays, // [uint] Number of days that you want to lock your funds for (max 4000) minimumPrice, // [int] Minimum price (in USD) that would release the funds )
+    oracleAddress, // [address] Address of the price feed oracle contract (see below) lockForDays, // [uint] Number of days that you want to lock your funds for (max 4000) minimumPrice, // [int] Minimum price (in USD) that would release the funds (setting it to 0 disables this condition) )
 ```